 When your smart meter is installed, it is important that you get advice on how to use it properly, either through your energy provider or an independent organisation, such as the Energy Saving Trust.

-Some providers are successfully upgrading smart meters remotely, without having to visit the home.
+Some providers are successfully upgrading older smart meters remotely, without having to visit the home.
 We suggest that you discuss this with your energy provider now, and if possible, before having a smart meter installed.

 The UK Government is working with industry, consumer groups and other stakeholders to ensure that the smart meter roll-out is conducted in the best interest of all consumers, particularly vulnerable ones.
-There will also be a new code of practice for energy providers who install meters, to protect consumers from a range of potential problems including data protection and miss-selling.
+There is also a new code of practice for energy providers who install meters, to protect consumers from a range of potential problems including data protection and miss-selling.

 A smart metering system will enable you to maintain control over the amount of consumption data passed on to the energy provider, as well as third parties.

 Call Home Energy Scotland for free on 0808 808 2282 Monday to Friday, between 8am to 8pm, and on Saturdays between 9am to 5pm.Request a call back